Learning and Development

 St George’s Hospital is a partner organisation of the Canterbury District Health Board's (CDHB) Nurse Entry to Practice Programme and all new graduate nurses at St George’s attend this programme during their first year.
-Newly graduated nurses can apply to work at St George’s through ACE but must indicate their wish to apply to St George’s on the cover letter of their application.
+Newly graduated nurses can apply to work at St George’s Hospital through ACE but must indicate their wish to apply to St George’s Hospital on the cover letter of their application.

 St George's Hospital offers new graduate nurses a friendly and supportive learning environment across a wide range of services and diverse specialties.